UnknownPlatypus/ubuntu-dev-ansible/README.md

 - Print current ansible facts filtered using `ansible localhost -m ansible.builtin.setup -c local -a 'filter=ansible_d*'`

+## Fork!
+Copy!
+Adapt!
+The recommanded way to interract with this repository is to make a fork/copy and adapt the code to fit your needs (bring your dotfiles and shiny packages)
+Pull requests are still more than welcome to improve this version!

+This repository is public domain, distributed under the Unlicense, so you can do whatever you want with it, see LICENSE.

 ## Credits

 Thank you, Adam, for your [macos-ansible project](https://github.com/adamchainz/mac-ansible) and [blog post](https://adamj.eu/tech/2019/03/20/how-i-provision-my-macbook-with-ansible/), that inspired this project.